JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_8.md

 _Trinitization by the Universe Sons and Spirits._ The Papers speculate that the Creator Sons (as Master Michaels, the seventh-stage of sovereignty) and the Creative Spirits (in the seventh-stage of existence) will trinitize — probably at the end of the present universe age.
 [UB 56:7.7](/en/The_Urantia_Book/56#p7_7) When these two creative beings presently create, they produce creatures — subordinate beings.
 In the distant future, if they trinitize, we believe they will produce another creator — a co-ordinate being.
 We do not believe that such a Creator Son and Creative Spirit will ever again repeat this trinitizing action — within the concept-limits of the master universe. ([Appendix XIII § 3, Son-Spirit Creative Trios](/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_13#h-3-son-spirit-creative-trios).)

 _Creature trinitization_ offers a very good example of "limited trinitization."
 It is axiomatic that a creature cannot create anything; but some creatures are able to engage in the adventure of trinitization, thus bringing into existence the three major orders of the creature-trinitized sons.
-(251.2-4) 22:7.12-13 When two qualified creatures engage in the act of trinitization, it is a typical example of what we have designated "limited trinitization," and will stand examination on the following three counts that seem to be characteristic of this kind of trinitization:
+[UB 22:7.12-13](/es/The_Urantia_Book/22#p7_12) When two qualified creatures engage in the act of trinitization, it is a typical example of what we have designated "limited trinitization," and will stand examination on the following three counts that seem to be characteristic of this kind of trinitization:
 - (a) The parental beings are united in some manner.
 They experience a union (spiritual bi-unification) that will last for the duration of the present universe age.
 [UB 22:7.7](/en/The_Urantia_Book/22#p7_7)
 - (b) The trinitized offspring is the equal of his parents in status.
 The two parental beings are creatures, their trinitized offspring is also a creature, hence he is their equal in creature status.
 - (c) The parental beings can never repeat this trinitization.
 We are informed that the two trinitizing creatures can perform this act only once.
 [UB 22:7.3](/en/The_Urantia_Book/22#p7_3)